GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation.md

 **Strategies**:
 - Engage local cultural leaders in adaptation process
-- Identify elements of the framework already present in local traditions
+- Identify elements of the frameworks already present in local traditions
 - Adapt terminology and processes to align with cultural norms
 - Emphasize principles rather than specific structures